 The Company measures its financial assets and liabilities in accordance with US GAAP.
-For certain of the Company's financial instruments, including cash and cash equivalents, accounts and other receivables, accounts payable and accrued expenses and other liabilities, the carrying amounts approximate fair value due to their short maturities.
-Amounts recorded for loans payable, also approximate fair value because current interest rates available to us for debt with similar terms and maturities are substantially the same.
+For certain financial instruments, including cash and cash equivalents, accounts receivable, accounts payable and accrued liabilities, the carrying amounts approximate fair value due to their short maturities.
+Amounts recorded for notes payable, net of discount, and loans payable also approximate fair value because current interest rates available for debt with similar terms and maturities are substantially the same.

-The Company has adopted ASC 820, "Fair Value Measurement," accounting guidance for fair value measurements of financial assets and liabilities.
-The adoption did not have a material impact on the Company's results of operations, financial position or liquidity.
+The Company follows accounting guidance for financial assets and liabilities.
 This standard defines fair value, provides guidance for measuring fair value and requires certain disclosures.
-This standard does not require any new fair value measurements but rather applies to all other accounting pronouncements that require or permit fair value measurements.
+This standard does not require any new fair value measurements, but rather applies to all other accounting pronouncements that require or permit fair value measurements.
 This guidance does not apply to measurements related to share-based payments.
 This guidance discusses valuation techniques, such as the market approach (comparable market prices), the income approach (present value of future income or cash flow), and the cost approach (cost to replace the service capacity of an asset or replacement cost).

 The guidance utilizes a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value into three broad levels.
 The following is a brief description of those three levels: